Colored vs. underlined links, or why the latter is better

 Colored text links on the Internet are popular.
 The familiar blue touted by a majority of hyperlinks on the Web goes back to 1993.
 However, as the linked article explores, web links used to be underlined for a decade before they went blue.
+That was backwards.
 I think we should go back to having underlined links everywhere for several reasons.

 Of course, you could argue that hovering the cursor above the link(s) tells you if the colored words represent one or more links.
 But that’s an unnecessary workaround, not a solution.
 More importantly, the argument fails on mobile devices where there’s simply no hover state.
 Let’s not forget that mobile devices are where majority of the people browse the Internet from.

 Perhaps a better argument is that maybe having successive links in a sentence isn’t a good idea in the first place.
 But limiting how we write things just to avoid how we link things is a backward premise.
 Moreover, are we going to (be able to) convince millions of people to make sure not to put successive links in a sentence?
 Yeah, there’s no chance of that happening.